- Card Policies

 Inactive Accounts and Positive Balances

 Positive Cal 1 Card debit account balances will carry forward to the next academic term.
 When there are no Cal 1 Card debit transactions for 5 months or longer, positive debit balances may be inactivated.
-Inactivated balances may be reactivated either by making an additional deposit or submitting a reactivation request.
+Inactivated balances may be reactivated either by making an additional deposit or submitting a reactivation request via an email to firstname.lastname@example.org.
 Positive balances on Cal 1 Card debit accounts that do not have any transactions for more than 1 year may revert to the University.

 Requests for debit account refunds must be submitted by emailing email@example.com.
 A $10 processing fee will be assessed on all approved refund requests.

 Debit accounts may be closed and a refund of the unused balance may be requested as follows: